walbourn/walbourn.github.io/_posts/2015-03-23-the-zombie-directx-sdk.md

 <li>Use of <code>dxsdk\include\xp</code> for <code>D3DCompiler_43.DLL</code> or <code>D3DCSX_43.DLL</code></li>
 </ul>

-<strong>VS 2015 Users:  </strong>Note that <code>DXERR.LIB</code> in the legacy DirectX SDK is not compatible with the C Runtime used by VS 2015.
+<strong>VS 2015 or later Users:  </strong>Note that <code>DXERR.LIB</code> in the legacy DirectX SDK is not compatible with the C Runtime used by VS 2015.
 You must use <a href="https://walbourn.github.io/wheres-dxerr-lib/">this version</a> of DXERR instead.